MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-D-Personnel-Military-Civilian/part-57-Provision-Early-Intervention-Special-Education-Services-Eligible-DoD-Dependents/section-57.6.md

 (16) *Confidentiality of the records.* The DoDEA school and EDIS officials shall maintain all student records in accordance with 32 CFR part 310.

-(17) *Parental consent* - (i) *Consent requirements.* The consent of a parent of a child with a disability or suspected of having a disability shall be obtained before:
+(17) *Parental consent*—(i) *Consent requirements.* The consent of a parent of a child with a disability or suspected of having a disability shall be obtained before:

 (A) Initiation of formal evaluation procedures to determine whether the child qualifies as a child with a disability and prior to conducting a reevaluation;